 Integrating fine-mapped SNPs and chromatin accessibility from PsA samples

 The union of the 90% credible sets for the eight successfully fine-mapped loci comprised a total of 294 unique SNPs.
-These SNPs were used to perform overlap with the significant (FDR<0.01 and FC>1.5) DARs identified between SF and PB in CD14+ monocytes, mCD4+, mCD8+ and NK cells.
-Unfortunately, none of the 294 SNPs were contained by a DAR in any of these cell types.
+These SNPs were used to perform overlap with the significant (FDR<0.01 and FC>1.5) DARs identified between synovial fluid and peripheral blood in CD14+ monocytes, mCD4+, mCD8+ and NK cells.
+Unfortunately, none of the 294 SNPs were spanned by a DAR in any of these cell types.
 Additional overlap was performed between these SNPs and the accessible chromatin regions (consensus peaks without filtering based on the differential analysis) in each of the four cell types assayed by ATAC.
 The largest number of SNPs (17) was found to overlap accessible chromatin in CD14+ monocytes, followed by mCD8+, mCD4+ and NK cells (Table 5.10).
 The 43 unique SNPs from the 90% credible

-set overlapping ATAC accessible chromatin were distributed across the CSF2 (8),
+set overlapping ATAC accessible chromatin were located across the CSF2 (8),

 IL12B (3), IL23R (4), RUNX3 (6), STAT2 (14), TRAF3IP2 (1) and TYK2 (7) loci.